-If they work well for you, just be sure that you choose those that are well-made and have good quality.
+If this type of a mattress works well for you, just make sure that you choose one that is well-made and built of the highest-quality materials.
 That way, you won’t end up feeling the springs that are inside the mattress when you lie down.

 Be aware that as these mattresses age, their foam layers will start to show signs of wear and tear.
 The foam layer on top of this type of mattress tend to break down.

-As a result, with some traditional coil mattresses, you may end up feeling the spring coils poking you as you lie in bed.
-This is quite uncomfortable especially for the not-so-well-manufactured innerspring model.
+As a result, with some traditional coil mattresses, you may end up feeling the spring coils poking you as you.

 The Advantages of Latex vs. Innerspring Mattresses

 - Exceptional comfort – They perform over and above any other types of mattresses in the industry.
-Both the supportiveness and the soft comfort of the latex material are proven to lessen chronic back pain.
+Both the support and the soft comfort of the latex material are proven to relieve chronic back pain.

 - Natural – Because latex is generally a natural product, models made from this material do not contain any form of harsh chemicals.